MicrosoftDocs/azure-docs-powershell/azps-9.7.1/Az.Sql/Enable-AzSqlServerActiveDirectoryOnlyAuthentication.md

 ```

 ## DESCRIPTION
-The **Enable-AzSqlServerActiveDirectoryOnlyAuthentication** cmdlet enables Azure Active Directory (Azure AD) only authentication requirement for an AzureSQL Server in the current subscription.
+The **Enable-AzSqlServerActiveDirectoryOnlyAuthentication** cmdlet enables Microsoft Entra-only authentication requirement for an AzureSQL Server in the current subscription.

 ## EXAMPLES